August 13, 2020 by

 Most importantly, take sufficient time to make certain you’re doing what’s best for your loved one’s overall health and wellbeing, as opposed to making a snap decision that you might later regret.
 If you’re still uncertain as to what to do, it could be a good idea to try to avoid venturing out with the older adult for the present time and revisit the issue at a later date.
 And remember that you always have the option to change your mind if for any reason you’re uncomfortable with your first decision.

 Whether you and your family member are at ease with the decision to go out and about, or decide to continue staying at home, you can depend on At Home Independent Living to assist with accompanied transportation, companionship, running errands including shopping for groceries, and an assortment of other types of assistance, always in compliance with recommended safety protocols.
-Contact us at (315) 579-4663 any time for more info about our top-rated Syracuse in home senior care services, or to schedule a free of charge in-home consultation.
-To learn about all of the communities where we offer home care, please visit our Service Area page.
+Contact us at (315) 579-4663 any time for more info about our top-rated home care in Syracuse, NY and the surrounding areas, or to schedule a free of charge in-home consultation.
+To learn about all of the communities where we offer home care services, please visit our Service Area page.